mkpoli/koconv/README.md

 - E/CONF.94/INF.78.
 [WRITING SYSTEMS: ROMANIZATION Guideline for The Romanization of Korean](https://unstats.un.org/unsd/geoinfo/UNGEGN/docs/8th-uncsgn-docs/inf/8th_UNCSGN_econf.94_INF.72.pdf).
 Submitted by the Democratic People’s Republic of Korea.
 Eighth United Nations Conference on the Standardization of Geographical Names.
 Berlin, 27 August-5 September 2002.
 UNGEGN.
 Item 16 (a) of the provisionalagenda.
 Retrieved 2024-05-04.
 - E/CONF.101/CRP15 [**Writing systems and pronunciation:
 Romanization** The Rules of Latin Alphabetic Transcription of Korean Language](https://unstats.un.org/unsd/geoinfo/ungegn/docs/10th-uncsgn-docs/crp/E_Conf.101_CRP15_Rules%20of%20Latin%20Alphabetic%20Transcription%20of%20Korean.pdf).
 Submitted by the Democratic People’s Republic of Korea.
 Tenth United Nations Conference on the Standardization of Geographical Names.
 New York, 31 July-9 August 2012.
 UNGEGN.
 Item 13(a) of the provisional agenda.
 Retrieved 2024-05-04.

+#### Revised Romanization of Korean
+- Wikipedia contributors.
+(2024, May 4).
+[Revised Romanization of Korean](https://en.wikipedia.org/wiki/Revised_Romanization_of_Korean).
+In Wikipedia, The Free Encyclopedia.
+Retrieved 2024-05-04.

 #### Yale
 - Wikipedia contributors.
 (2024, May 4).
 [Yale Romanization of Korean](https://en.wikipedia.org/wiki/Yale_Romanization_of_Korean).
 In Wikipedia, The Free Encyclopedia.
 Retrieved 2024-05-04.